-Say for some reason you got yourself a .aab
+Say for some reason you got yourself a .aab file on

 your hands when developing for Android and you want to test the app by installing it on your phone